shank318/FT/README.md

 ### Android Clean Architecture:-

-1. The App follows clean MVP pattern.
+1. The App follows MVP pattern.
 2. Dagger2 as dependency injection with custom scoping.
 3. RXJava and Lambda
 4. "feature" folder contains all the features of the app.